-It does not take an Einstein to notice that marriage has a great impact on your professional success.
-People who have a nice married life are seen to progress in their career and shoulder their responsibility better than the rest.
-There sure are pros and cons of being married.
-Here we have listed how marriage actually impacts or influences your professional success and life:
+It does not take Einstein to notice that marriage has a great impact on your professional success.
+People who have a nice married life are seen to progress in their careers and shoulder their responsibility better than the rest.
+There sure are the pros and cons of being married.
+Here we have listed how marriage impacts or influences your professional success and life:

 Factors that Make a Difference in Marital Success:

 In nations like India, where marriage is a lot more than the binding of hearts, an increased responsibility sense is visible in married people.
 Singles are often carefree and less worried about their profession.
 For them, a job is just a means to earn their pocket money.
 This is not the case with married men and women in India.

 Marriage brings together two families in India.
 The need for money and security thus increases.
 Married men have to worry about their job because it also decides their status within the family.